What is the difference between a Leasehold and Freehold?

 - The owner/resident may not be allowed to keep pets

 - They made need to ask permission to make changes to the property.

-If any terms of the lease are breached, then the freeholder could take the legal action against the leaseholder and or forfeit the property.
+If any terms of the lease are breached, then the freeholder could take legal action against the leaseholder.for damages.

 Shared ownership is also available for Freehold Titles.
 You are still able to purchase off plan sites or newly built properties benefiting from a warranty.
 This means that you will own 100% of the Property, with some Freehold properties being bought under Help to Buy Schemes – subject to Help to Buy Criteria.

-If eligible, a leasehold owner of a house/flat have a legal right to compel the landlord to sell the freehold to them.
+If eligible, a leasehold owner of a flat has a legal right to compel the landlord to sell the freehold to them.
 There are different legal processes in place for buying the freehold of a house/flat.